How to use MDE Calculator

 You can still manually calculate the MDE of your future experiments by providing data you can have in your third party tools.

-The, you must indicate the following data:
+You must indicate the following data:

 • The reference Conversion rate on your primary goal